-Fringe Benefits
+Fringe benefits

-Executive Directors receive market standard benefits that can include: health insurance, life insurance, a housing/car allowance, use of a company car, travel allowance, laptop, iPad and mobile phone devices, and workers' compensation for illness.
+Executive Directors receive market standard benefits which could include: health insurance, life insurance, a housing/car allowance, use of a company car, travel allowance, laptop, iPad and mobile phone devices, and workers' compensation for illness.
 Additional benefits may be considered as required, subject to business needs.